element-of-surprise/coercion/README.md

 ## Introduction

-Workstream is a progromatic workflow framework that allows you to define a complex series of prechecks, postchecks, continuous checks, blocks of actions, a plugin system, etc... with a simple and easy to read methdology.
+Workstream is a progromatic workflow framework that allows you to define a complex series of prechecks, postchecks, continuous checks, blocks of actions, a plugin system, etc... with a simple and easy to read methodology.

 This system is based on a distributed Workflow system that I created at Google, that handled the deployment of various configurations and upgrades to the B2 router backbone.
 At the time of this writing, I believe the system is still in use.
 It should be noted that at least while I was there, 0 outages were caused by the system.

-This system is significatly simpler, for use in CLI applications or to accomplish simple tasks.
-It is not designed to be a full replacement for a distributed workflow system.
+This framework is significatly simpler, for use in CLI applications or to accomplish simple tasks.
+It is not designed to be used in the manner that the forementioned system was.
+That was a much more robust system that was horitzonatally scalable, field upgradable without downtime, mutli-language support, support for policy systems, etc...

-Also of note, I developed a simliar system that is not open source between employers and another version for my book, `Go For DevOps`.
+I developed a simliar system to the forementioned system that is not open source between employers.

+I also have an open source framework similar to this that lacks the testing and utilities of this version for the book, `Go For DevOps`.
+It shows how to develope a policy system, which this lacks.

 So there is some prior art, and apparently I like writing the same thing over and over again.

 ## Why?

 I created this package because I needed a way to define a complex series of actions in a simple and easy to read way.
 I also wanted to be able to define a series of actions that could be executed in parallel, but also have a series of actions that could be executed in sequence.

-While everyone seems to want to configure systems using YAML, this is really a bad idea.
+While everyone seems to want to configure systems using YAML, I have found that it generally leads to nasty failures.
 YAML is not a programming language, and it is not designed to be a programming language.
 It is a configuration language.
-And something has to execute that anyways and most of the time they aren't great at it.
+And something has to execute that anyways and most of the time the underlying systems aren't great at it, because they take their cues from the YAML.
+If you see a regex in a YAML file, you know you are in trouble.

+Even when the configuration language is tailor made and not some generic thing that wasn't suited for that purpose, it is still a configuration language.
+Its hard to test a configuration language will do what you want.
+Usually this means the only tests are in a real environment, which is not ideal (even if it is dev).

 I want access to the tools that a programming language provides.
-I also want to be able to test my workflows in a simple way, which is hard to do with YAML.
+I also want to be able to test my workflows in a simple way, which is hard to do with any configuration language.

 Scripting languages like `Bash` or `Python` are not much better.
 Yes, you can use `Bash` to do anything, but it is not a good language for defining complex workflows. `Python` is better, but it is not a good language for defining complex workflows either.
 You generally know your `Bash` script works when you run it.
-I want tests.
+I want unit tests even if I still need integration tests.

 And `Python` still suffers from type safety issues.
 I want type safety.
 And I need to have `Python` installed on a system to use it, and I don't want to have to install `Python` on a system to use it.
 No, I don't want to bundle the interpreter with my script or in my container.
 I've done that, nothing like shipping hundreds of MiB across the network when 10 MiB would do.